-University School has one section each for grades K-6.
-The kindergarten enrolls 18 students.
-Grades 1, 2, and 3 each have 20 students.
-Grades 4, 5, and 6 each enroll 25 students.
-Grades 7 and 8 have 50 students each.
-Grades 9-12 have no more than 75 students per grade level.
+University School has one section each for grades K-5.
+The kindergarten enrolls 20 students.
+Grades 1, 2, and 3 each have 22 students.
+Grades 4 and 5 each enroll 26 students.
+Grades 6, 7 and 8 have 52 students each.
+Grades 9-12 have no more than 85 students per grade level.

-The Application Process to University School begins on January 1st of each year.
-During early March a random drawing is conducted and numbers are assigned to each applicant for each grade level.
+Applications to University School are accepted beginning January 1st and ending the last business day of February by 4 p.m. for the school year beginning in July.
+All applications received after the cutoff date and time will not be included in the lottery pool.
+During early March a random drawing is conducted.
 In April students are then invited to interview for enrollment in University School for the next school year based on space availability and order of priority.
 That priority order is as follows:

 School faculty or staff member.

-2. Next in order are siblings of students already enrolled at University School (except for siblings of graduating seniors when that senior is the only sibling at school).
+Next in order are siblings of students already enrolled at University School.

 Social Security Card

 Copy of legal documentation certifying physical custody if applicable (does not require entire divorce/separation document)

 During the interview, University School reserves the right to screen applicants for past attendance, academic, and discipline problems.
 A letter of acceptance or non-admittance will be mailed in a timely manner following the interview.

 Application received after the cutoff date in February will be stamped and dated recording when they were received and will be added to the waiting list in the order they are received.
 As openings become available, students will be called for the interview process in the order of their placement on the waiting list.